 The bottom line

-The secret and the fact of building a new positive behavior is simply to keep doing the task consistently in the same context.
+The secret to building a new positive behavior is to keep doing the task consistently in the same context.
 Get started and keep going!
-Before long it becomes automation, or easier than you would have ever think of.
-At some point, you can't even imagine how life was without the "new" behavior!
+Before long, it will become automatic, easier than you would have ever thought it could be.
+At some point, you won’t even be able to imagine how life was without the new behavior!

 Achieving goals and developing habits is a learnable skill.
-After purposefully developing a habit, it is always easier to tackle the next one.
+After forming your first positive habit, it is always easier to tackle the next one.